 If you place a big bet, players with weak cards may fold immediately.
 But start with a few smaller bets, you can give enough time to make the amount in the pot grow.
 If the players fold when the pot has grown enough, you would walk away with a huge amount.

 Keep your patience and observation from the beginning to the end.
-The Goddess will eventually goes to those who stand till the end.
+The Goddess of victory will eventually goes to those who stand till the end.